Brela/background-pixels/README.md

 ### ToDo:
 * Figure out how the colored canvas should react upon color change.
-    * Was considering storing each colors iteration number in an array so that when a color is changed, only that color has to be replaced instead of reloading the whole canvas.
+    * Was considering storing each color's iteration number in an array so that when a color is changed, only that color has to be replaced instead of reloading the whole canvas.
 The problem with that is, what should the program do when someone removes a color from the array and it doesn't know whether the user will add another color to the array or not?
 * Add pixel shape and size option
 * make canvas exactly (x) pixels wide and tall so that there is no extra space/ no cutoff pixels on edges
-* Make pixel creation realize end of canvas and stop.
+* Make pixel creation realize the end of canvas and stop.
 Currently I have 20,000 pixels being created with overflow hidden